William II Canynges: Mercantile career

 Although Canynges benefitted from the wide trade connections of his forebears and a large inheritance, he does not seem to have followed them in the cloth manufacturing industry as his name was never recorded in the aulnage returns, but rather specialised in the shipping of cloth to south-west Europe.
 In 1436 he served as Constable of the Merchants of the Staple, a key post in the wool export trade, and became a Grocer in 1441, like his half-brother John Young.
+His trading activities involved both other Bristol merchants and London men.

-Invests in John Sturmey's expedition
+Invests in Robert Sturmy's expedition

-He was an investor in the disastrous 1457 Mediterranean venture of fellow Bristol mayor and merchant Robert Sturmey.
+He was an investor in the disastrous 1457/8 Mediterranean venture of fellow Bristol mayor and merchant Robert Sturmy.
 This was an expedition to the Aegean Sea seeking to break the Italian monopoly in trade with the Orient and to set up an English trading post in the Levant.
 His investors, including Canynges, financed the fitting out of three ships carrying cargoes of cloth, tin and lead.
 The fleet traded successfully in the Levant but was attacked by Genoese pirates near Malta which resulted in the loss of two ships, Katherine and Marie.
-Sturmey himself lost his life during the incident but his main partner John Heydon managed to return to Bristol.
+Sturmy himself lost his life during the incident but his main partner John Heydon managed to return to Bristol.
 The king fined the Genoese traders in England £6,000 in damages, and imprisoned them and seized their assets until the fine should be paid.
 This put a stop to further English adventures in the Mediterranean for many years, but prompted a new look to westward lands, which bore fruit under John Cabot in 1497.